TMD20/torrent-quick-search/README.md

 The toggle shrinks when not in use, and can be moved around if desired

 # Features
+* Speedy - Results returned as soon as avaible
-* Toggle Search based on info gathered on Page
+* Manual Search Option
-* Resizable+Moveable Element
+* On the Fly Filtering
+* Results Box can be Moved/Resized
-* Can Send downloads directly to clients
+* Send downloads directly to download client
-* Can Store Multiple clients
+* Supports Multiple Download Clients
-* Supports Multiple Search Aggregator
+* Used your favorite Search Aggregator
-* Faster Results through Concurrent searching
-  - Up to 10 request at once
-  - Results are available for each indexers as soon as they return
-  - Slow indexers won't block
-* Automatic and Manual Searches
-* On-the-fly filtering of results

 # Suported Sites